The University expects the highest standards of behaviour from students on courses leading to a professionally recognised qualification.

 If, based on the evidence, it is decided that the matter is serious, it will be referred to a College Misconduct and Fitness to Practise Committee.
 This Committee will hear your case in strict accordance with the Code of Practice on Misconduct and Fitness to Practise Committee, to ensure fairness.
 You will be sent a copy of this Code of Practise before the Committee and you should read it carefully (and any associated guidance) so that you know what to expect.
 The Code of Practice can be found on the relevant legislation webpage for your cohort.

 Further information can be found on the College Misconduct and Fitness to Practise Committee webpage.

 A range of sanctions can be applied if you are found, based on evidence, to have breached University regulations:

 - If your case is dealt with summarily, the Investigating Officer can apply the sanctions outlined in Section 8: Student Conduct, which are as follows:

-- A reprimand
+- A formal written warning

 - Community service

 - An agreement that you behave appropriately and/or engage with appropriate student support and/or remedial tuition